The Lord's Prayer Is Misunderstood

 But deliver us from evil:

-6. Jesus Gave Us the Pattern to Pray?
-Or Use His Words?
+6. Did Jesus Give Us the Pattern to Pray?
+Or We Should Use His Words?

 When you fully understand the meaning of each word, you wouldn't want to say it any other way!

-As you can see in the summary above, the prayer is loaded with precious meanings directed to God.
-Every word in this prayer is perfectly word-smithed by Jesus, so that "He remains in us and we remain in Him".
+• As you can see, the prayer is loaded with precious meanings directed to God.
+Every word in this prayer is perfectly worded by Jesus, so that "He remains in us and we remain in Him".
 Without these exact prayer-words we'd be leaves on the Vine that wither and die (spiritually), as Jesus explained in His parable.
 We need to learn that Christianity is not "be creative" and "anything goes".
 God demands respect.
 He commanded to pray this prayer.
 You ignore it and get creative, shows arrogance - makes you the opposite of the humble person God is interested in.

-How do YOU prefer to say it?
+• How do YOU prefer to say it?
 Anything you answer this question with, will make you an arrogant person not genuinely seeking God.
 But rather seeking to look sophisticated and different, so people admire you.
 The focus is on God, not on you!
-And God loves the prayer exactly as it is.
+And God loves the prayer exactly as He said it.

 We need not think of this prayer as a legal requirement, as in the law of Moses.
 It is rather a "pure love" prayer, and "proper worship" directed to our heavenly Father.
 It is the minimum we should do, springing from within as a true believer, to obey Jesus' commands.